eclipsesource/theia/packages/ai-workspace-agent/README.md

 ## Description

-The `@theia/ai-core` extension serves as the basis of all AI integration in Theia.
+The `@theia/ai-workspace-agent` extension contributes the `Workspace` agent to Theia AI.
-It manages the integration of language models and provides core concepts like agents, prompts and AI variables.
+The agent is able to inspect the current files of the workspace, including their content, to answer questions.

 ## Additional Information